- Haemophilia occurs in 1 in 6,000-10,000 males internationally.

 - Over time this internal bleeding ('bleeds') can cause severe arthritis, chronic pain and disability.

 - Specialised treatment is needed to help blood clot normally.
 With appropriate treatment haemophilia can be managed effectively.

-- Haemophilia is an inherited condition and occurs in families, however in 1/3 of cases it appears in families with no previous history of the disorder.
+- Haemophilia is an inherited condition and occurs in families.
+However, in 1/3 of cases it appears in families with no previous history of the disorder.
 The genetic alteration causing haemophilia is passed down from parent to child through generations.
 Men with haemophilia will pass the gene on to their daughters but not their sons.
 Women who carry the gene can pass the gene on to their sons and daughters.
 Sons with the gene will have haemophilia.
 Most women and girls who carry the gene do not have bleeding symptoms.
 Others may have a bleeding tendency.
-If they have have low factor levels, they will have haemophilia.
+If they have have low factor levels, women and girls will have haemophilia.